 In keeping with the neighborhood image of compatible architectural styles, the exterior materials and colors should also complement the surroundings.
 Obtrusive or inappropriate colors and materials which would draw undue attention to specific buildings are not allowed.
 Owners are encouraged to include color samples with the Request for Approval of Residential Construction form.

-Approved exterior siding materials are: Approved windows and trim materials are:

-Brick Wood, painted or stained
+Approved exterior siding materials are: Brick Horizontal wood siding Hardy board siding Cedar Impressions-type Vinyl Approved windows and trim materials are: Wood, painted or stained Aluminum painted Vinyl

-Horizontal wood siding Aluminum painted